rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 Day11 : 6th Oct 2022
 What i did : learnt about linkedlist
 How i felt : I still need to learn and implement a lot

+Day12 : 7th Oct 2022
+What i did : learnt about string
+How i felt : I still need to learn and implement a lot